proofzero/rollupid/docs/README.md

 ### Workflow

-`main` is rendered to the `3ID Next` space.
-This lets you preview documentation changes through Github Actions on your PRs that land to `main`.
-It might also be shared with our partners through private `https://docs-next.threeid.xyz` links.

-Merging a PR from `main` to `docs/main` will publish live to `https://docs.threeid.xyz`.
+Merging a PR to `main` will publish live to `https://docs.threeid.xyz`.